BrianOfrim/recyclops/README.md

 An end to end application for classifying recycling using tensorflow 2

-A critical part of the recycling process is sorting recycleable into the correct categories.
+A critical part of the recycling process is sorting recycleable items into the correct categories.
 Incorrectly sorted or contaminated items cause huge losses to the productivity of recycling processing facitities and huge losses in the amount of reycleable items that are actually recycled.
 See: https://fivethirtyeight.com/features/the-era-of-easy-recycling-may-be-coming-to-an-end/

 This project aims to aid in the classification of recyclable items.
-There are 4 main parts to an image classification workflow: data gathering, data cleaning, neural network model training, and model deployment.
+There are 4 main parts to this image classification workflow: data gathering, data cleaning, neural network model training, and model deployment.

+The programs are intentionally fairly agnostic to the catagories so that the same methodologies and workflow can be applied to other image classification applications.

 ## Gather